moiseszeleny/LFVXD/README.md

 - Passarino, G., & Veltman, M. J. G. (1979).
 One-loop corrections for e⁺e⁻ annihilation into μ⁺μ⁻ in the Weinberg model.
 Nuclear Physics B, 160(1), 151-207.
 - For physics references related to specific calculations, see the individual module documentation and example notebooks.

+## Acknowledgments
+The research presented herein has been supported by the UNAM Postdoctoral Program (POSDOC).